QubesOS/qubes-doc/managing-os/windows-appvms.md

 Qubes Windows Support Tools are not open source and are distributed under a commercial license and their source code is not publicly available.
 Current status is: **Beta**.

-NOTE: Currently only 64-bit versions of Windows 7 are support by Qubes Windows Tools.
+NOTE: Currently only 64-bit versions of Windows 7 are supported by Qubes Windows Tools.

 Installing Windows OS in a Qubes VM
 -----------------------------------